View as Map

 Bison Witches Bar & Deli

 A friendly neighborhood gem, known for its huge, delicious sandwiches.
-Sitting right in the middle of 4th Ave, their kitchen is open until midnight every night, and the bar stays open even beyond then with a late night happy hour Sunday through Thursday.
+Sitting right in the middle of Fourth Ave, their kitchen is open until midnight every night, and the bar stays open even beyond then with a late-night happy hour Sunday through Thursday.

 (Photo courtesy of Brooklyn Pizza Company)

 If you’re up for a late-night pizza run, Brooklyn Pizza is your spot.
-Voted Best in Tucson, they serve up fresh, hand-tossed pizzas that are actually baked with solar power – cool, right?
+They serve fresh, hand-tossed pizzas that are actually baked with solar power — cool, right?
 Don’t miss their hot wings and breakfast calzones, and grab a garlic knot while you’re there.
-They’re open ’til 2:30am on weekends, so you’ve got plenty of time to grab a slice.
+They’re open ’til 2:30 a.m. on weekends, so you’ve got plenty of time to grab a slice.

 an overhead photo of plates of food